-It is clear from section 4 that the nature of a preceding vowel can determine the PoA of a following dorsal fricative in LE.
-As we have seen, this is similar to DFA patterns in other languages, and while an analysis of the German DFA pattern is given in (3), this cannot simply be transferred to LE - aside from the quantity-sensitivity, there is no LE DFA in environments that are not preceded by a vowel.
-If we assume that the PoA patterning of LE dorsal fricatives is, however, similarly derived - by assimilation driven by some aspect of the featural composition of preceding segments - then we need an analysis of the featural make-up of LE vowels and of those aspects of consonantal PoA that interact with them.
+It is clear from the acoustic measurements and auditory analysis described in section 4 that the featural makeup of a preceding vowel can determine the PoA of a following dorsal fricative in LE.
+As discussed above, this is similar to the patterns of DFA that have been described for many other phonological systems, as set out in (1).
+An analysis of the German pattern was given in (3), and an explanation of one aspect of why this cannot simply be transferred to the LE is considered around (2) - there is no DFA in environments that are not preceded by a vowel.
+If we therefore assume that the patterning of the PoA of LE dorsal fricatives is derived by assimilation which is driven by some aspect of the featural composition of preceding vowels, then we need an analysis of LE phonology which accounts for the featural make-up of vowels and for those aspects of consonantal PoA that interact with them.
 No such analysis has previously been provided.
 We offer one here.
-We take as our starting point the description of LE in Watson (2007c), which is the most comprehensive (if concise) recent discussion of LE segmental phonetics extant, and we use a theory of features which aims to be simple and broadly translatable across frameworks.
+We take as our starting point the description of LE in Watson (2007c), which is the most comprehensive (if concise) recent discussion of LE segmental phonetics extant, and we use a theory of features which aims to be simple and broadly translatable across frameworks (as discussed below).

 Watson (2007c) discusses the segmental contrasts of LE and their surface realisations, showing that LE has the same number of vocalic contrasts as most other varieties of English from northern England except in one specific case.
-Watson sets out the LE vowel contrasts as in (8), with a segmental transcription and example words for each (in line with an IPA-related transcriptional tradition for English), to which we have added the relevant keyword from the system of lexical sets developed in Wells (1982).
+Watson (2007c) sets out the LE vowel contrasts as in (8), with a segmental transcription and example words for each (in line with an IPA-related transcriptional tradition for English), to which we have added the relevant keyword from the system of lexical sets developed in Wells (1982).

-(8)) Watson (2007c) Wells (1982)
+(8) Watso n (2007c) Wells (1982)

-i: heed FLEECE
+iː heed FLEECE

 I hid KIT

-e: heard (also hair , her) NURSE/SQUARE
+eː heard (also hair, her) NURSE/SQUARE

 3 head DRESS

 a had TRAP/BATH

-aː/aː hard 16 PALM/START
+aː/aː $hard^{16}$ PALM/START

-b hod lot/cloth
+υ hod LOT/CLOTH

 C hoard THOUGHT/FORCE/NORTH/CURE

-₩Ľ who'd (also book)17 GOOSE
+иː who'd (also book) 17 GOOSE

-υ hood FOOT/ STRUT
+υ hood FOOT / STRUT

-ə a bout lett er/ comm A
+ə a bout letter/commA

-еі hay FACE
+eı hay FACE

-аі high PRICE
+aı high PRICE

-JI boy CHOICE
+IC boy CHOICE

-8 u hoe GOAT
+€ u hoe GOAT

-au how MOUTH
+aυ how MOUTH

 iε beer NEAR